Movies

 Alien: Romulus

-Alien: Romulus Director Fede รlvarez is an unabashed student of the game when it comes to the Alien franchise, and his entry is pumped full head nods and odes to the entire franchise that preceded it.
+Alien: Romulus Director Fede รlvarez is an unabashed student of the game when it comes to the Alien franchise, and his entry is pumped full of head nods and odes to the entire franchise that preceded it.
 It should be no surprise then that Alien: Romulus lands where it does on the list: it is a pretty good showcase of everything the Alien franchise has done to scare viewers, with a few novel additions of its own.
-It must be acknowledged that Romulus also hooked an entire new generation (Z) of Alien fans, who never really got to see the classic version of the franchise on the big screen – and now can’t forget “The Offspring” that haunts their dreams…
+It must be acknowledged that Romulus also hooked an entire new generation of Alien fans, who never really got to see the classic version of the franchise on the big screen — and now can’t forget “The Offspring” that haunts their dreams.

-Aliens
+3) Aliens

-The Hitchcockian approach to scare sequences (Ripley and Newt ambushed by a facehugger; the motion sensor radar sequences) and twists like the climatic reveal of the Xenomorph Queen and its final battle with Ripley, remain classic moments in terror.
-All in all, you can call it an action film – so long as you call Aliens one of the most thrilling and scary “action films” ever made.
+The Hitchcockian approach to scare sequences (Ripley and Newt ambushed by a facehugger, the motion sensor radar sequences) and twists like the climatic reveal of the xenomorph Queen and its final battle with Ripley, remain classic moments in terror.
+All in all, you can call it an action film — so long as you call Aliens one of the most thrilling and scary “action films” ever made.

-Alien: Covenant
+2) Alien: Covenant

 However, what really elevates Covenant is Michael Fassbender’s freaky dual performance as androids David and Walter — and David fully graduating to the greatest (non-alien) villain in the franchise, during the chilling twist ending.

-Alien
+1) Alien

 The classic that started it all is still the scariest of them all.
-Now granted, it may be hard for modern audiences to look at the modest-budget ($11M), 1970s-era visuals of Alien and its titular creature and think it registered on the same level of horror as today’s films.
-That said, credit must be given where credit is due: Ridley Scott’s Alien re-opened an entire lane of sci-fi, creature-feature b-movies, and created an entire artistic wave of nightmarish creature design inspired by the work of Swiss artist H.R.
+Granted, it may be hard for modern audiences to look at the modest-budget ($11M), 1970s-era visuals of Alien and its titular creature and think it registered on the same level of horror as today’s films.
+That said, credit must be given where credit is due: Ridley Scott’s Alien re-opened an entire lane of sci-fi, creature-feature B-movies, and created an entire artistic wave of nightmarish creature design inspired by the work of Swiss artist H.R.
 Giger.
-Alien also inspired another 45 years of Alien Universe films and stories – and you don’t do that without touching a deep, primal, fear that viewers can’t help but revisit.
+Alien also inspired another 45 years of Alien Universe films and stories — and you don’t do that without touching a deep, primal, fear that viewers can’t help but revisit.

 Alien movies are streaming on Disney+ and Hulu.